Business Owner’s Guide

 • Contributions by employer are tax deductible; employee can also contribute;

 • Simple, low-cost setup (must have no more than 100 employees, employee must make $5,000 to be eligible); tax-deferred savings for employees;

 • Good for the lower income, self-employed.

-• Contributions by employer required (2-3% of employee salary);
+• Contributions by employer are required (2-3% of employee salary);

 • Lower contribution limits may not allow for adequate retirement income; 100% immediate vesting;